kragen/dercuano/README.md

 took an hour, and the doubling before that took half an hour.
 Unfortunately at this point it’s taking an entire second or more to rebuild the HTML tree from scratch.
-The notes are currently slightly harder to read in this form than as plain text files, due to the lack of CSS and date/time metadata.
+The notes are currently only a bit easier to read in this form than as plain text files, due to the lack of CSS and date/time metadata.

 I may hack together some kind of web UI for adding things to the